artemave/REST-assured/README.markdown

     $ gem install heroku
     $ heroku login # assuming you already have an account
     $ heroku create --stack cedar

     $ git push heroku master

 ## Usage

-REST-assured uses doubles to stub/spy on HTTP request.
-Create one that has the same request fullpath and method as the one your app is sending to a service it depends on (e.g. twitter) and then convience your app that REST-assured is that dependency (e.g. by swapping endpoints - twitter.com to localhost:4578 - in test environment).
+REST-assured can do two things: respond to a particular path and method (e.g. GET /stuff/v2?thing=1) and redirect requests based on a pattern (e.g. all /foo\* will redirect to http://example.com/bar).
+Both of these are available to create/read/delete in runtime via api.

 ### Ruby API

-REST-assured provides client library to work with doubles.
+REST-assured provides ruby client library to work with doubles (but not redirects).
 Check out 'Ruby API' section in [live documentation](https://www.relishapp.com/artemave/rest-assured) for full reference.

 Create double: